On this page

 Cause 5: Wrong Working Directory or Missing init.py

-Running the file from the wrong directory, or package structure missing __init__.py.
+Running the file from the wrong directory, or a package structure missing __init__.py.

 project/